© Crown copyright 2020

 - monitor invoices to agreed timescales and engage with you to ensure delivery is within the agreed budget

-If you are confident your organisation can provide the service we seek and you satisfy the eligibility criteria as set out at section 4 above, please email HMRC’s Customer Engagement Team for an application form.
+If you are confident your organisation can provide the service we seek and you satisfy the eligibility criteria as set out above, you can email us for an application pack.

-If you have any questions about this guidance, please email us.
+If you have any questions about this guidance, please contact us.